 What is the most important information I should know about Recorlev?

-• Liver damage (hepatotoxicity).
+Recorlev can cause serious side effects, including:- Liver damage (hepatotoxicity).
 Hepatotoxicity can happen in people who take Recorlev.
 Some people who are treated with ketoconazole, a medicine like the active ingredient in Recorlev, had serious liver problems that required a liver transplant or led to death.

 Call your healthcare provider right away if you have: pain on the upper right side of your stomach area associated with nausea, unusual fatigue, yellowing of your skin or the whites of your eyes, or unusual bruising or bleeding.